SchenLikun/PINN-for-Microgrid-and-Power-Distribution-Systems/README.md

 >
 >@unpublished{LikunSchenTPS2024,
   author = {Chen, Likun and Dong, Xuzhu and Wang, Yifan and Sun, Wei and Harrison, Gareth},
-  title  = {Improved PINN-Based Parameters Estimation for Distributed Energy Resources Analysis in Microgrid},
+  title  = {Adaptable Parameters Estimation for Microgrid Distributed Energy Resources Using Modified Physics-Informed Neural Network},
-  note   = {Submitted to IEEE Trans. on Smart Grid},
+  note   = {Submitted to IEEE Trans. on Sustainable Energy},
-  year   = {2024},
+  year   = {2025},
 >}

 # HOW TO USE